The Magor Family and the Clirehugh Connection

 Parents: Richard King Magor and Frances Edith Boycott.

 Married Ernest Charles ORMOND on 8-11-1930 in Chelmsford.
-He was the son of Hon.
-Mr. Justice and Mrs. E. W. ORMOND of North Wales, born in 1896.
+Ernest was the son of Hon.
+Mr. Justice Ernest William ORMOND and Ellinor Evans (Pugh) ORMOND of North Wales, and was born 10-24-1896 in Calcutta, India.
 The bride had eight bridesmaids including her two sisters and cousin Shirley Magor.
 Attending were Mr. and Mrs. Edward Magor, Major and Mrs. Philip Magor, Miss.
 C. B. Magor, and Miss W. Magor.
 Mr. Justice Ormond was Judge of the Chief Court, Lower Burma.

 Parents: Richard King Magor and Frances Edith Boycott.